sarfraznawaz2005/aiqueryoptimizer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A powerful Laravel development tool that leverages the intelligence of AI to analyze and optimize your application's SQL queries.
+A Laravel development tool that leverages the intelligence of AI to analyze and optimize your application's SQL queries.
 This package provides real-time, actionable feedback directly in your browser, helping you identify performance bottlenecks and improve your database efficiency.

 **NOTE** Currently only works with `MySQL.`